 If you are having any symptoms such as eye redness, eye pain, or other non-routine eye problems, then you do not need "vision insurance" for that.
 We can bill it to your regular medical insurance as a specialist office visit.

 Yes, all the lenses.
 We have our own lab, and we have access to other independent labs.
 We can customize them just the way you like it.

-Most of the time you can find a 2-hour spot on our block.
-Around 4:00 it gets tougher, and there is a garage just around the corner on 14th Ave.
+At the Capitol Hill location, most of the time you can find a 2-hour spot on our block.
+Around 4 it gets tougher but there are a few garages close by.

 At the Leschi location, there is usually plenty of free 2-hour parking within one block of our office.

 This is the #1 FAQ.
 It means your eye focuses light at one plane differently than light at the opposite plane.
 For example, you may see the vertical part of a letter more clearly than the horizontal part.
 Or it could be one part of the letter X more clearly than the other part if your astigmatism is oblique.